WADA publishes Anti-Doping Rule Violations report for 2017

 1,459 of the ADRVs came out of Adverse Analytical Findings (AAFs), commonly known as ‘positive’ results.
 The remainder were derived from investigations and evidence-based intelligence into 317 violations committed by athletes and 28 by athlete support personnel (ASP).

-WADA Director General Olivier Niggli said: “When read in combination with WADA’s that was published in July 2018, this ADRVs report gives a good insight into the quantity and type of ADRVs we are seeing as well as a sense of the progress being made.
+WADA Director General Olivier Niggli said: “When read in combination with WADA’s 2017 Testing Figures report that was published in July 2018, this ADRVs report gives a good insight into the quantity and type of ADRVs we are seeing as well as a sense of the progress being made.
 In particular, we are continuing to see the impact of intelligence-based testing, an area of increasing focus for the Agency as we strengthen our investigations and intelligence-gathering capacity.
 Indeed, the number of ADRVs as a result of non-analytical violations increased by about 28% between 2016 and 2017.

 “While in- and out-of-competition testing remains critical to detect doping, events have recently shown that investigative work is becoming even more important as we look to protect clean athletes’ rights worldwide.
 In addition, the report also reminds us of the importance of evidence-based education to prevent doping in the first place.
 Education programs, such as those initiated by WADA, equip athletes with information intended to help them compete clean in the first place and to carry on making the right choices throughout their careers.”